danielroelfs/danielroelfs.com/content/blog/2021-easy-map-norway/index.md

 }

 p.announcement code {
-background-color: #93b8c8;
+background-color: #93b8c8
 }

 p.warning {
 border-radius: 5px;
-background-color: #F57A95;
+background-color: #f57a95;
 padding: 1em;
 }

 p.warning code {
-background-color: #F25476;
+background-color: #f25476
 }
 </style>
 <p class="warning">
 As of March 2023 <code>{splmaps}</code> is no longer supported.
+In the meantime I've saved the data that <code>{splmaps}</code> uses in a <code>{.RData}</code> file that you can download [here](https://github.com/danielroelfs/danielroelfs.com/tree/main/content/blog/2021-easy-map-norway/).
+Maybe in the future I'll have the time to find a more sophisticated solution.
 This post will in due time be updated with a new solution when I have the time.
 </p>
 <p class="announcement">
 This post was updated to include the new <code>{splmaps}</code> package since the <code>{fhimaps}</code> and <code>{fhidata}</code> package will no longer receive updates.
 Practically, these apps will behave the same way.
 Installation instructions for the <code>{splmaps}</code> and <code>{spldata}</code> packages can be found <a href="https://docs.sykdomspulsen.no/packages.html">here</a>.
 </p>